 “It feels like Blossa has finally come into it’s own.
 The new design communicates quality, craftsmanship and tradition at the same time as it is modern and forward-thinking.
 It’s exactly what we want Blossa to be!”
 Nathalie Mallédant, Regional Brand Development Manager, Altia.

-The organic line extension can be recognized through the natural kraft labels.
-As well as the classic mulled wine and the non-alcoholic variant, it now includes the bag-in-box.
+The organic line extension can be recognised through the natural kraft labels.

 For over a century Blossa has dominated the market for glögg, a mulled wine that is essential to Christmas festivities in Scandinavia.
 While the product is dormant for ten months of the year, more than 10 million bottles are sold during the eight weeks leading up to the holidays.

 Blossa is still based on the original recipe from 1895.
 It is composed of quality wines and spices, and the blending process is handcrafted despite the large scale production.
 This uncompromising approach to quality raw materials, handling, maturing and blending is at the very core of the Blossa brand, and is what has made it so cherished by Scandinavian glögg drinkers for over a century.
 Blossa has more than 70% share of the market today.

 When The Studio was given the task of redesigning the identity and packaging design for the Blossa range, the ambition was to underline those inherent values of craftmanship, quality and tradition.
 As well as enhance the premium expression, deserving of such a market leader.
 The strategy was not to reinvent Blossa, but to rediscover the heart of the brand and develop a design that is contemporary whilst letting the heritage shine through.
 This was done by bringing forth some of the original attributes from Blossa’s early history and incorporating them into the design in a new way.